-17) Ganic Food Limited - Convertible promissory notes
+8) Ganic Foods Limited - Convertible promissory notes

 In July 2022, Calabar Power Limited a subsidiary of Oando PLC issued convertible promissory notes amounting to N500 million in three tranches to Ganic Foods Limited, channeled through a special purpose vehicle (SPV) "Ganic Nutrition Limited" wholly owned by Ganic Foods Limited.
 The contractual interest rate is 21% with interest and principal repayable at maturity.
 The notes are expected to mature on different dates after 180 days of issue.
 Ganic Foods Limited may prepay the whole or any part of the principal amount and interest under the arrangement at any time if it gives the Noteholder not less than 10 Business Days' prior written notice.
 Otherwise, the notes will convert to the SPV shares after maturity.
-Additional N400 million convertible loan payments were made to Ganic Foods Limited in the last quarter of 2022.
+On 24 January 2023, an amendment was signed which extends the maturity date of each notes by another 180 days.